voxels/voxels.github.io/_posts/2018-08-02-toy-photo-gallery-walkthrough.md

 ### <a name="TransformingGestures">Transforming with Gestures</a>

-The brief contained a secondary requirement to improve animation across the scroll view.
-Changing the scale of the cell using a CAAffineTransform is one of the simplest ways to transform cells using the offset data provided by the scroll view during the implicit gesture recognition.
+The brief contained a secondary requirement to improve animation when swiping across the horizontal, preview configuration.
+Changing the scale of the cell using a *CGAffineTransform* is one of the simplest ways to transform cells using the offset data provided by the scroll view during the implicit gesture recognition.

 {% gist ce00e917533c17ae4202cf2da7ecc429 %}